ulaszewski/treeMarkET/README.md

 #treeMarkET - Forest Tree Species Marker Extraction Tool
 ===

-**beechMarkET** is a command-line wraper designed for extracting high quality SNPs from the forest tree species.
+**treeMarkET** is a command-line wraper designed for extracting high quality SNPs from the forest tree species.

 ===